We ask 8 experts: Should you stop paying your student loans?

 Student loan borrowers are getting another extension of payment relief.

-President Biden directed the Department of Education to extend the pause on student loan payments until Sept.
-30, 2021, via executive order.
+President Biden directed the Department of Education to extend the pause on student loan payments until Jan.
+31, 2022 via executive order.
 The freeze, which applies only to federal student loans, began last March as part of the CARES Act.
 The extension is meant to give student loan borrowers a chance to use their money on other necessities like rent or groceries.
 The Education Department said this extension would be the last.

 But should you stop paying?
 We asked eight certified financial planners how to handle student loan payments in the coming months.
 Though results were split, experts agree that whether you should continue paying or not primarily depends on your current financial situation.

 Get the all-new ebook from Easy Money by Policygenius: 50 money moves to make in a recession.

 “This is an opportunity to pay down your loans faster, since everything you pay on the loan goes towards your principal.” — Scott Hammel, certified financial planner at Atlas Wealth Advisors

 “If you are able to pay then you should continue to pay down your debt. employers can continue to make contributions of up to $5,250 per employee toward student loan assistance.
 If you have a bonus arrangement set up, consider asking your employer to pay your bonus as a student loan repayment.
 By doing so, your bonus would not raise your gross taxable income.” — Amie Agamata, certified financial planner at Northwestern Mutual